 We realize that you may have questions around programs and finances.
 Please read through the following information for details.

-In-Person Camps – What changes will be made to promote good health at camp?
+In-Person Programs – What changes will be made to promote good health at camp?

-- We will have handwashing/hand sanitizer available at all locations and will make sure that campers and staff are stopping several times per day, especially at the start of the program and before snack and meals, to wash their hands.
+- We will have hand-washing stations as well as bottled hand sanitizer and will make sure that campers and staff are stopping several times per day, especially at the start of the program and before snack and meals, to wash their hands.